RJLP-hw-uk/RCCS-Python4Research/tutorials/part1-getting-started.md

 - **Pandas**: Offers data structures and operations for manipulating numerical tables and time series.
 Think of it as "Excel for Python" but much more powerful.
 - **SciPy**: Builds on NumPy with additional functionality for optimization, signal processing, statistics, and more.
 - **Matplotlib**: The standard plotting library for creating static, animated, and interactive visualizations.
+- **ipykernel**: Necessary component to run jupyter notebook files in your environment.

 ### <span style="color:#03A9F4">Alternatives Worth Knowing:</span>